-Sustainability
+Environmental Sustainability

-- Almost identical to Green Software.

 - the branch of Software Engineering that studies the development of software that has minimal impact in our planet throughout its whole lifecycle.

 - Looking at software at different levels:

-- Developing

-- Using

-- Serving

-- •
+- Developing, Using, Serving, ...

 - Also includes e-waste.

+- Almost identical to Green Software. (?)